rishikxzh/Mpmc-exp-no-2/README.md

 # STEPPER MOTOR INTERFACING

 ## AIM
-To write an assembly language program in 8086 to rotate the motor at different speeds.
+To write an assembly language program in 8086 to rotate the motor at different the speeds.

 ---